 In most circumstances, the Head of School and administrators can answer specific questions regarding administrative practices, protocols, and procedures.
 However, from time to time individuals within the SCS community may want to communicate directly with the Board of Trustees on a matter of strategic importance or the behavior of the Head of School, issues that fall within the purview of the Board of Trustees.
-Recalling that the Board delegates to the Chair, the role of serving as its spokesperson, such queries or concerns should be directed to the Chair in writing at: ____________________________.
+Recalling that the Board delegates to the Chair, the role of serving as its spokesperson, such queries or concerns should be directed to the Chair in writing.

 THE ROLE OF A TRUSTEE

 Board members bring unique perspectives, skills, and experiences to their role.
 They may be parents or grandparents of current students or alumni; they may have relatives who have worked at the school; they themselves may have graduated from SCS; or they may be leaders in the community.
 However, the Board functions as a single entity to govern the strategic direction of the School, meet its fiduciary responsibility, and uphold its mission, vision, and values.
 Individual trustees, though responsible for important work on committees and subcommittees, do not exert any formal authority apart from decisions of the Board as a whole, which speaks with one voice, through the Chair.

 It takes a special person to accept the call to serve on the SCS Board of Trustees; one prepared to represent the School, to collaborate on strategic matters of long-term impact, and to devote significant time to the work.
 Trustees will be asked to take into consideration the multiple hats they may wear: being a parent, a volunteer, a friend, and a member of the Board.